kurator-dev/kurator/docs/content/en/docs/fleet-manager/rollout/rollout-plugin.md

 EOF
 ```

-## Create a Fleet with the Backup Plugin Enabled
+## Create a Fleet with the Rollout Plugin Enabled

 Run following command to create Flagger in the Fleet: